 In light of changes in statutes and regulations, increased supervisory expectations and heightened regulatory scrutiny of correspondent banking in the United States since the publication of The Clearing House's original guidelines in 2002, The Clearing House believes that it is important to update the principles that address these changes, incorporate industry practice as it has evolved, and recognize the different roles and responsibilities of each institution in the payment process.
+Therefore, in 2014, The Clearing House published an exposure draft of these principles, with comments received on that draft incorporated into this final, updated 2016 version.

 The Clearing House recognizes its responsibility to adopt and continually improve AML policies, procedures and controls that are reasonably designed to be both operational and effective, including procedures for detecting and reporting payments that involve suspicious activity that could be related to money laundering or other financial crimes.
-Therefore The Clearing House is publishing for public consultation the following updated guiding principles for sound business conduct in correspondent banking (the "Guiding Principles") to supplement the fight against money laundering and other financial crimes and to assist U.S. banks in complying with the PATRIOT Act and its implementing regulations.
+Therefore, The Clearing House is publishing the following updated guiding principles for sound business conduct in correspondent banking (the "Guiding Principles") to supplement the fight against money laundering and other financial crimes and to assist U.S. banks in complying with the PATRIOT Act and its implementing regulations.